Syngenta rejects $45 billion Monsanto takeover offer

-ZURICH/LONDON Agrochemicals firm Syngenta on Friday rejected a $45 billion takeover offer from Monsanto, saying the offer undervalued the Swiss firm and did not fully take into account regulatory risks.
+ZURICH/LONDON Agrochemicals firm Syngenta SYNN.VX on Friday rejected a $45 billion (£29.1 billion) takeover offer from Monsanto (MON.N), saying the offer undervalued the Swiss firm and did not fully take into account regulatory risks.

 Sources had told Reuters overnight that the two agricultural companies were working with investment banks on a takeover deal that would create an industry behemoth with combined sales of more than $31 billion.

-But on Friday Syngenta said its board had unanimously rejected a 45-percent cash offer by Monsanto that would value Syngenta at 449 Swiss francs ($486.35) per share.
+But, Syngenta said on Friday that its board had unanimously rejected a 45-percent cash offer by Monsanto that would value Syngenta at 449 Swiss francs ($486.35) per share.

 "The offer fundamentally undervalues Syngenta's prospects and underestimates the significant execution risks, including regulatory and public scrutiny at multiple levels in many countries," Syngenta said in a statement.

+Monsanto confirmed it had made an offer for Syngenta and, in a statement, said it was confident of obtaining all necessary regulatory approvals to close the deal.

-Syngenta shares rose 17 percent to 390 Swiss francs by 0715 GMT (3.15 a.m.
-EDT) on Friday after the bid approach was confirmed.
+Syngenta shares closed up 19 percent at 396.90 Swiss francs on Friday.
+Monsanto shares were up about 3 percent at $122.51 on Friday afternoon on the New York Stock Exchange.

-Swiss company Syngenta had been working with Goldman Sachs to assess the merits of a sale to the world's largest seeds company Monsanto, which is being advised by Morgan Stanley, the sources had earlier told Reuters.
+Swiss company Syngenta had been working with Goldman Sachs (GS.N) to assess the merits of a sale to the world's largest seeds company Monsanto, which is being advised by Morgan Stanley (MS.N), the sources had earlier told Reuters.

 Rumours of talks between the two companies gained pace at the end of April, sending shares in Syngenta to a record high of 351 Swiss francs on May 4.